ThomasLey/Batlights/src/API.md

     /off

-Turn all segments on with the given color
+Turn all segments on with the given colour

     /on/{[RGB as int]}